League Rules

 1. The beginning date of Match Play will be set during regular league time by the Tournament Director.

-2. The winners of the initial match will continue play during the succeeding rounds by establishing matches during non-league time or league day in consultation with the Scheduling and/or Tournament Director, if needed.
+2. The winners of the initial match will continue play during the succeeding rounds by scheduling matches during league or non-league time in consultation with the Scheduling and/or Tournament Director, .
 Each subsequent match must be completed and reported to the Tournament Director within the allotted time for the round, generally two weeks, unless unusual circumstances occur (weather, course condition, etc.).
 Failure to do so will result in disqualification.

 3. The Match Play flight brackets will be posted in the locker room and distributed online so that players will be able to set up their matches in a timely manner.